nkandpa2/youtube-commons/README.md

 # youtube-commons

-A project cataloging Creative Commons videos posted to YouTube
+A project cataloging and transcribing Creative Commons videos posted to YouTube

 ## How are we doing this?